maelys-mcardle/snowflake/snowflake/docs/examples/add-two-numbers.md

 VAR MSG ENTER NUMBER   ;; Store string "ENTER NUMBER" in MSG
  << OUT MSG            ;; Output the contents of Bank 00 to the LCD ("ENTER NUMBER")
- >>  IN A              ;; Store the button presses to Bank 01
+ >>  IN A              ;; Store the button presses to Bank 01 TO INT A              ;; Converts the user-input to an integer.
  << OUT MSG            ;; Output the contents of Bank 00 to the LCD ("ENTER NUMBER")
- >>  IN B              ;; Store the button presses to Bank 02
+ >>  IN B              ;; Store the button presses to Bank 02 TO INT B              ;; Converts the user-input to an integer.
   + A B                ;; Add Bank 02 to Bank 01
  << OUT A              ;; Output the contents of Bank 01 (the sum of the addition)
 ```